Overview

 - Hallmark 4 is intended to help students identify the major components or factors involved in an analytical problem and determine the arrangement of evidence in evaluating the problem.

-3 credits – Introduction to the rhetorical, conceptual, and stylistic demands of writing at the college level; courses give instruction in composing processes, search strategies, and composing from sources.
-These courses also provide students with experiences in the library and on the Internet and enhances their skills in accessing and using various types of primary and secondary materials.
+Written Communication (FW) courses introduce students to the rhetorical, conceptual, and stylistic demands of writing at the college level.
+Students receive instruction in composing processes, search strategies, and how to access and use various types of primary and secondary materials.
+Information literacy skills are also introduced.

 If you have Advanced Placement or transfer credit for ENG 100, ENG 200*, or ESL 100, the FW requirement is satisfied.
 No UHM course is needed.